“Man cannot remake himself without suffering, for he is both the marble and the sculptor”

-Eric overcame devastating child abuse at the hands of a mentally-ill father that attempted to end his life at the age of 12.
+Eric overcame devastating child abuse at the hands of a father with mental illness that attempted to end his life at the age of 12.
 Eric Arauz was then diagnosed Bipolar 1, PTSD (from trauma occurred in psychiatric hospitalization), Alcoholic and Drug Addicted (Tri-Occurring Disorder) in 1995.

 In 1996, Eric was confined in a Veterans Administration Maximum-Security Mental Institution as a disabled Navy veteran from Operation Desert Shield and hospitalized for months on a maximum-security ward, held in restraints for over 24 hours and considered beyond treatment with the same mental disorder that truncated his father's life.

-Eric has survived two suicide attempts, one in the VA hospital and one after release.
+Eric has survived two suicide attempts, one in the VA hospital and one immediatly after release.

-Miraculously, since his release from the VA Hospital, Eric Arauz has earned a Faculty membership at the UMDNJ/ROBERT WOOD JOHNSON Medical School, Department of Psychiatry, as an Adjunct Instructor; is the current Vice Chairman on Governor Christie's NJ Opiate/Heroin Task Force for Citizens 18-25 years old; is a 2009 SAMHSA/US Dept. of Health and Human Services "Voice Award" recipient; is a 2012 SAMHSA "Voice Award" Fellowship winner; is a Yale University lecturer; and International Trauma Trainer on his own original concepts concerning Trauma Informed Recovery; and New York Times Contributor.
+Since his release from the VA Hospital in 1996, Eric Arauz has earned a Faculty membership at the UMDNJ/ROBERT WOOD JOHNSON Medical School, Department of Psychiatry, as an Adjunct Instructor; is the current Vice Chairman on Governor Christie's NJ Opiate/Heroin Task Force for Citizens 18-25 years old; is a 2009 SAMHSA/US Dept. of Health and Human Services "Voice Award" recipient; is a 2012 SAMHSA "Voice Award" Fellowship winner; is an Ivy League lecturer; and International Trauma Trainer on his own original concepts concerning Trauma Informed Recovery; and New York Times Contributor.